seriallos/commandstar/README.md

 starbound.logFile: Full path to 'starbound_server.log'

+starbound.configFile: Full path to 'starbound.config'

 **hipchat**

-These are only used if you provide hipchat.token
+These are only used if you provide hipchat.token.
+HipChat is a chat service sort of like IRC.
+You must have your own account set up at www.hipchat.com

-hipchat.token: API Token for your HipChat (default to NULL) hipchat.user: Username to relay in-game chat (defaults to Server) hipchat.room: Room to speak in (defaults to Starbound) hipchat.notify: Whether to cause a notification alert or not (defaults to false)
+hipchat.token: API Token for your HipChat (default to NULL) *Wrap your token in double quotes* hipchat.user: Username to relay in-game chat (defaults to Server) hipchat.room: Room to speak in (defaults to Starbound) hipchat.notify: Whether to cause a notification alert or not (defaults to false)